kannans89/graphql-learning/2.Introduction/Introduction.md

 ## 3. Describe what’s possible with a type system

-GraphQL queries are based on fields and their associated data types.
-One can fetch details of a business object and all its associated objects through a single endpoint.
-GraphQL is strongly typed.In case of exceptions due to data type mismatch in a GraphQL query, client applications get clear and helpful error messages.
-This helps in smooth debugging and easy detection of bugs by client applications.
+GraphQL queries are based on fields and their associated data types.GraphQL is strongly typed.If there is type mismatch in a GraphQL query, server applications return clear and helpful error messages.
+This helps in smooth debugging and easy detection of bugs by client applications.GraphQL also provides client side libraries that can help in reducing explicit data conversion and parsing.
-The GraphQL type system has an inbuit capability to convert values returned from the server to its appropriate type.
-This reduces the overhead of manual data conversion.

- An example of the Student and College data type is as given below.
+ An example of the the Student and College data types is as given below.

 ```graphql